 We are all vulnerable to craving – whether it’s a compulsion to constantly check social media, binge eat, smoke, or other behaviors we may find ourselves uncontrollably repeating.
 Why are bad habits so hard to overcome?
 Do our own minds hold the key to conquer the cravings we know are unhealthy for us?

-Using examples from clinical studies, Dr. Brewer will describe why habits are formed and how to tap into the mechanisms that encourage habitual behaviors in order to overcome them.
-He will also show how we can use these to build our natural capacities of awareness, kindness, and curiosity.
+Using examples from clinical studies, Dr. Brewer explained why habits are formed and how to tap into the mechanisms that encourage habitual behaviors in order to overcome destructive habits.
+He also showed how we can use these to build our natural capacity to become more self-aware, curious and kind.

 TUESDAY, FEBRUARY 12, 2019

 Surprising Approaches to Boost Brain Power for You and Your Kids

 Adele Diamond, PhD